dwangwk/fts24/README.md

 # Ecobridge

 ## Introduction
-EcoBridge, is a platform that utilizes smart contracts and custodian wallets to consolidate the tokenised carbon credit markets.
+EcoBridge is a platform that utilizes smart contracts and custodian wallets to consolidate the tokenised carbon credit markets.

 ## Tooling
 - JavaScript (React.js, Next.js, Ether.js)